Home Guides How to Choose an Interior Designer

 What is the most important question to ask an interior designer?

-Ask to see 5-10 completed projects similar to yours, with references you can contact.
-Portfolio consistency and client references are the most reliable indicators of what you'll actually get.
+Ask to see 5-10 completed projects similar to yours with references you can contact.
+Portfolio consistency and client references are the most reliable indicators of what you will actually get.

 What is the difference between a cheap and an expensive interior designer?

-At the lower end, you typically get drawings only — you manage vendors yourself.
-At the higher end, you get design, procurement, site supervision and quality assurance.
-The real comparison is total cost and final quality, not just the designer's fee.
+At the lower end you typically get drawings only — you manage vendors yourself.
+At the higher end you get design, procurement, site supervision and quality assurance.

 How do I know if an interior designer is honest about costs?

-An honest designer provides an itemised quote before work begins, discloses their material margin, and doesn't revise costs upward mid-project without a genuine change in scope.
+An honest designer provides an itemised quote before work begins, discloses their material margin, and does not revise costs upward mid-project without a genuine change in scope.

 What are the biggest red flags when hiring an interior designer?

-No itemised quote, no completed project references, more than 40% upfront, unrealistic timelines, and pressure to decide quickly without adequate time to review.
+No itemised quote, no completed project references, more than 40% upfront, unrealistic timelines, and pressure to decide quickly.